-Hazel Levent is an associate in the White & Case Dispute Resolution Group in London and currently on secondment in the Paris office.
-She practices both international arbitration and commercial litigation across a variety of sectors and locations.
+Hazel Levent is an associate in White & Case's International Arbitration Practice based in the Paris office.
+She transferred to the Paris office in 2018 after having worked in the firm's London office since 2011, where she has been practicing both international arbitration and commercial litigation across a variety of sectors and jurisdictions.

-In 2012, Hazel undertook a six-month secondment in the International Arbitration Group of the Firm's Paris office.
-She has also spent time on a client secondment at an Oil & Gas company, with a focus on operations in North Africa.
+In 2018, Hazel also spent time on a client secondment at an upstream Oil & Gas company, with a focus on operations in North Africa.

-Advising a leading telecommunications group in an ICC arbitration regarding a complex high value shareholders' agreement in Southern Africa.
+- a leading telecommunications group in an ICC arbitration regarding a complex high value shareholders' agreement in Southern Africa;

-Advising a leading financial institution on its defence in connection with cross-border investigations by the UK FCA, the UK Serious Fraud Office, the ACPR, the European Commission, the Swiss COMCO, the US Department of Justice, the US CFTC and the Monetary Authority of Singapore (MAS) in connection with the setting of LIBOR, EURIBOR and SIBOR.
+- advising a leading financial institution on its defence in connection with cross-border investigations by the UK FCA, the UK Serious Fraud Office, the ACPR, the European Commission, the Swiss COMCO, the US Department of Justice, the US CFTC and the Monetary Authority of Singapore (MAS) in connection with the setting of LIBOR, EURIBOR and SIBOR; and